BradleyMarie/libspd/README.md

 as well as a small protected API that derived classes must implement.

 Also inside the `libspd` directory is the `readers` directory.
-This directory contains pre-implemented readers for SPD files that do more validation than the base `SpdReader` class and reduce the amount of code clients would need to implement.
+This directory contains pre-implemented readers for SPD inputs that do more validation than the base `SpdReader` class and reduce the amount of code clients would need to implement.